molily/molily.de/_posts/2020-11-21-testing-angular.md

 Another small feature of the sign-up form is the password type switcher.
 This button toggles the visibility of the entered password.
 Under the hood, it changes the input type from `password` to `text` and vice versa.

-The Component class has a boolean property that stores the visibility:
+The Component class stores the visibility in a boolean property:

 ```ts
 public showPassword = false;
 ```

-In the template, the password input type depends on the `showPassword` property (shortened code):
+In the template, the input type depends on the property (shortened code):

 ```html
 <input [type]="showPassword ? 'text' : 'password'" />
 ```

-Finally, the button switches the `showPassword` value (shortened code):
+Finally, the button toggles the boolean value (shortened code):

 ```html
 <button